Google Merchant Center product data specification update 2021

 Region-specific delivery speed

-With the new sub-attributes of the shipping attribute, you can specify custom delivery speeds on a product level for specific regions, without the need of an additional delivery service.
+With the new sub-attributes of the shipping attribute ( google shopping feed attribute), you can specify custom delivery speeds on a product level for specific regions, without the need of an additional delivery service.

 Update the availability of your products to 'backorder'